Learn More About Coding Classes in Phoenix

 Trade, Transportation, and Utilities

-Coding Job Titles and Salaries
+Coding Job Titles and Salaries in Phoenix

 With coding skills, you can turn toward several career opportunities depending on your specialties.

 Web Developers have the option of pursuing front-end, back-end, or full-stack web development.
-Front-End Developers know front-end coding languages like HTML, CSS, and JavaScript.
+Front End Developers know front-end coding languages like HTML, CSS, and JavaScript.
 They know how to use JavaScript frameworks and libraries, as well as developer tools.
-The average annual salary for a Front-end Developer is $113,000.
+The average annual salary for a Front End Developer is $113,000.

-Back-end Developers use programming languages such as PHP, Java, and Python to provide the server-side of a website, including web services, integration of the front-end, and testing.
-The average annual salary of a Back-end Developer is $157,000.
+Back End Developers use programming languages such as PHP, Java, and Python to provide the server-side of a website, including web services, integration of the front-end, and testing.
+The average annual salary of a Back End Developer is $157,000.

-Coding Classes Near Me
+Coding Classes in Phoenix

 Noble Desktop’s Software Engineering Certificate will teach you the essentials of front and back-end web development during the 20-week full-time live online course.
 The curriculum includes HTML and CSS for web development, as well as JavaScript and Python.
 At the end of the 20 weeks, students will take home a professional portfolio of projects and the skills needed to secure a role in software and web development.

-Noble Desktop also offers Python for Data Science Bootcamp.
+Noble Desktop also offers a Python for Data Science Bootcamp.
 In this course, you’ll master the fundamentals of Python programming, begin using the language for data analysis, and cover the basics of machine learning.
 Students who enroll in this course will receive 30 hours of hands-on instruction while working on real-world projects.

-Coding Corporate Training
+Coding Corporate Training in Phoenix

 Looking to enroll your employees in coding classes?
 Noble Desktop provides corporate training for organizations that would like their teams trained in coding.
 Noble provides training in SQL, Python, HTML, CSS, data science, and other languages and programs.
 Training is available live online or onsite at your offices.
-The curriculum is customizable or you can choose from existing courses.
+The curriculum is customizable, or you can choose from existing courses.

 Group class vouchers are available in bulk at a discounted price.
 This option allows you to choose the courses available to your employees, who may then schedule them at their convenience.
 For more information on corporate training with Noble Desktop and to explore the options available to you, contact corporate@nobledesktop.com for a consultation.